Last Updated on March 19, 2021 by Grow with Bovees

 Scott seed is pretty much foolproof for beginners.
 Most of the company’s seed lines are coated in fertilizer and include mulch, which helps the seed grow anywhere.
 However, grass seed is expensive, and with Scotts you’ll be paying for less seed per pound.

-Also, if your turf grows in tough circumstances or you need patch repair, Pennington is the right pick for seed.
+Also, if your turf grows in tough circumstances or you need patch repair or you are overseeding your lawn, Pennington is the right pick for seed.

 Scotts vs Penningtons Grass Seed Comparison In A Nutshell